SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Universal_Weather.md

   - *namHawaii*: Covers Hawaii.
   - *namAlaska*: Covers Alaska and surrounding areas.

-More details of the Windy API can be found [here](https://api.windy.com/point-forecast/docs).
+For more information about the Windy API, see [Point Forecast API](https://api.windy.com/point-forecast/docs).

 #### Windy (Range 1.0.4.x)